Want to know if a holographic sight is right for you?

 Copied!
 Visit Merchant

 Here it is at the range.
-I had trouble getting clear shots of the reticle in high brightness.
-But it works great even on the sunniest of days in the desert.
+I had trouble getting clear shots of the reticle, but it works great even on the sunniest of days in the desert.

-The shorter EOTechs have a couple of variants…but I like the EXPS2-0 compared to the regular XPS line since it is 1/3 co-witness which doesn’t get in the way as much if you have irons or backup irons (Best AR-15 Backup Irons).
+The shorter EOTechs have a couple of variants…but I like the EXPS2 compared to the regular XPS line since it is 1/3 co-witness.
+That means it doesn’t get in the way as much if you run backup iron sights.

-It also has a robust quick-detach (QD) rail system and buttons on the side (essential if you’re going to run magnifiers).
+It also has a robust quick-detach (QD) rail system and buttons on the side (this placement is essential if you’re going to run a magnifier directly behind the optic).

-However, I’ve run the 2-0 on its lowest setting with my night vision goggles and they have worked fine.
+EOTech lists the EXPS2 as not night vision-compatible, but I’ve run the EXPS2-0 on its lowest setting with my night vision goggles and they have worked fine.

 Here’s a video of it in action with a little simulated head movement to show how it’s devoid of almost all parallax (moving your head will keep the reticle in the same location).